anvaka/pm/README.md

             └── positions.bin       /* this file is produced by ngraph.native   */
 ```

-The file `manifest.json` describes what version of the graph are available and has the following
+The file `manifest.json` describes what versions of the graph are available and has the following
 content:

 ``` json